-&lt;sup>a The completeness of data on Indigenous status varies, so these data need to be used with care. b Specialised psychiatric care refers to separations in which at least one day of specialised psychiatric care was received. c Separations per 1000 population are indirectly age standardised rates based on the projected Aboriginal and Torres Strait Islander population for 30 June 2001 and the estimated resident population for 30 June 2001. ..
-Not applicable.
+Table 11.2 Specialised psychiatric care, by Indigenous status, 2003-04a, b, c a The completeness of data on Indigenous status varies, so these data need to be used with care. b Specialised psychiatric care refers to separations in which at least one day of specialised psychiatric care was received. c Data are for Queensland, WA, SA and the NT only.